apiannie/apiannie/README.md

 ## Installation
 ### Cloud service
-We recommend using our [cloud service](https://apiannie.com), where you can always access to the latest features.
+We recommend using our [cloud service](https://apiannie.com), where you can always get access to the latest features.

 ### Manual installation
 If you prefer deploying Api Annie in your own machine, run: